MSeveri96/MANULS/README.md

 This first version of the code works with 1-D and  2-D scans of the potential energy surface.
 A script is provided to extract the relevant data from ORCA relaxed scan calculations.

 ## Capabilities
 MANULS computes the smallest electric field that removes the energy barrier between the reactants and the transition state of a chemical reaction.
+At the moment the code work with potential energy curves and 2-D potential energy surfaces.
+The following figures show one prototypical application of MANULS.
+The code starts from a potential energy curve computed without any field effecs, in vacuo (on the left).
+In this case the blue curve describes a trans-to-cis isomerization.

 | Without Field                | With Field                          |